-This report highlights progress in institutionalising MDSR, gives an overview of maternal deaths from 2016 and includes recommendations for improving MDSR implementation as well as solutions to address the main causes of maternal deaths.
+This first national MDSR report highlights progress towards institutionalisation of MDSR; presents an overview of maternal deaths from January to December 2016; and includes recommendations for improving MDSR implementation and to address the main causes of maternal deaths.
+Continue reading

 This is the second national report on maternal death surveillance and response (MDSR) data from Ethiopia.
 It presents data reported to the national MDSR database in the Ethiopian Financial Year (EFY) 2008 (2015-16).
 In 2008 EFY, 633 maternal deaths were reported; this is 6% of the expected maternal deaths and an increase from 387 deaths between 2006 and 2007 EFY (2013-15).